 The Commission considers its duty to educate public officials/public employees, as well as members of the public in general, a key factor in fulfilling its responsibilities under the Ethics Act.
-Through the Commission's public outreach efforts, thousands of public officials/public employees, who might otherwise receive no education or training regarding the Ethics Act, have been provided guidance in a seminar/ classroom-type setting designed to encourage discussion.
-In 2019 Commission staff hosted an Ethics Exhibit at the Pennsylvania State Association of Township Supervisors (PSATS) annual convention, where attendees were afforded an opportunity to view the Commission's informational booth and engage in meaningful conversation with staff.
+Through the Commission's public outreach efforts, thousands of public officials/ public employees, who might otherwise receive no education or training regarding the Ethics Act, have been provided guidance in a seminar/classroom-type or virtual setting.
+During calendar year 2020, the Commission staff completed 21 Ethics training events, and had 15 cancellations due to the COVID-19 pandemic.